 The Cannabis Act regulates the production, possession, distribution and sale of cannabis in Canada.
 The objectives of the Act are to prevent youth access to cannabis, protect public health and safety, and reduce criminal activity and the burden on the criminal justice system.

-Each province and territory is responsible for developing its own regulations for sales and distribution of cannabis, and can add additional restrictions to the federal legislation, such as increasing the age of access.
-In addition, individual municipalities can pass bylaws to regulate the use of cannabis locally.
+Each province and territory is responsible for developing its own regulations for sale and distribution of cannabis.
+Each can add additional restrictions to the federal legislation, such as increasing the age of access.
+Individual municipalities can also pass bylaws to regulate the use of cannabis locally.

-For more information, see our interactive map tool providing a Summary of Provincial and Territorial Cannabis Regulations.
-The first page displays cannabis regulations by province, while the second page features the full regulatory details.
-This tool will be updated regularly.
+For more information, see our Interactive Map of Provincial and Territorial Cannabis Regulations, below.
+The first page displays cannabis regulations by province and territory, while the second page features the full regulatory details.
+This tool is updated regularly.

 Viewing and Navigation Tips